 The Bi-State Compact and the Regional Plan

-High in the Sierra Nevada and split by the California and Nevada border, Lake Tahoe is one of the world’s largest, deepest, clearest, and most spectacular mountain lakes.
+High in the Sierra Nevada on the California and Nevada border, Lake Tahoe is one of the world’s largest, deepest, clearest, and most spectacular mountain lakes.
 In the 1960s Lake Tahoe faced a critical crossroads as rapid development threatened its future.
-Regulatory authority for the 500-square-mile watershed was fractured, split among the two states, four counties, and a city.
+Regulatory authority for the 500-square-mile watershed was fractured, split among the two states, five counties, and a city.
 In response to the crisis, and growing concerns Lake Tahoe would be irreparably harmed, the two states decided to come together to create an agency to manage growth and development in the watershed and lead a shared, cooperative mission to conserve and restore the lake and its unique environment.